1 Pre-entry Tax Planning

 Deposit Interest Retention Tax ("DIRT")

-DIRT, at the rate of 33% (from 1 January 2013) is deducted at source by deposit-takers from interest paid or credited on deposits of Irish residents.
+DIRT, at the rate of 41% (from 1 January 2014), is deducted at source by deposit takers from interest paid or credited on deposits of Irish residents.

 3.4 What indirect taxes (sales taxes/VAT and customs & excise duties) apply to persons becoming established in Ireland?

-The 9% rate was introduced in respect of certain goods and services primarily in respect of the tourism industry for the period 1 July 2011 to 31 December 2013.
+The 9% rate was introduced in respect of certain goods and services primarily in respect of the tourism industry for the period 1 July 2011 to 31 December 2013, however this has now been extended indefinitely.
 Some goods and services are exempt from VAT.
 These goods and services relate principally to financial, insurance, medical and educational activities.
-From 1 January 2014 this will revert back to the 13.5% rate.

 In addition to VAT, certain goods are subject to excise and customs duties.
 These include taxes on alcohol, tobacco, air travel and vehicle registration.